-When asked, ‘what systems are you using to deliver your digital communications’, most organisations were using a variety a different tools.
-The minority were using bespoke tools.
+When asked, ‘what systems are you using to deliver your digital communications?’, most organisations were using a range of different tools.
+A minority were using bespoke tools.

 The importance of social media

-Social media is a key communication channel widely used across the sector.
-The importance of keeping abreast of your members preferred social media channels cannot be underestimated.
+Social media is a key communications channel widely used across the sector.
+The importance of keeping abreast of your members' preferred social media channels cannot be underestimated.
 One organisation launched an Instagram channel during the pandemic and significantly increased their membership engagement levels across their website.

 The biggest challenge for associations and not-for-profits when it comes to digital transformation is how to maintain engagement with members across digital channels, whilst delivering their core activities.